-15. All roads construction activities will be limited within the available width of the road.
-Land acquisition and demolition of houses and major structures is not required, except a few compound walls and vegetable vendors' temporary shifting during construction.
-It have been envisaged that some portion extended structure of house in Mahendra chowk west (T1L 13A and T1L13), Byas Marga, Bhatta chowk West (T1 L 12A) Aditya Marga, Traffic chowk North (T2L25A) GudriMarga, Hanuman das Marga north (T2 L24C), Chulachuligalli, Siddhartha marga south, Indra Marga, Way to Sanjay Das clinic road and Jaljala chowk north, will be disruption about 0.5 m. to 1.25 m.
-These houses are in adjacent of ROW, although, it is not anticipated owner has displace and need to pay compensation.
-The house owner has ensured to BMC and PIU, it will be clear as per ROW, before construction works.
-It has been reported that there are no tenants and sharecroppers or seasonal encroachers at either sides of such road improvement activities.
-The BMC and the PIU ensures that the project will adopt appropriate measures to avoid disturbances to adjacent private land and property during construction.
+19. The BMC and the PIU ensures that the project will adopt appropriate measures to avoid disturbances to adjacent private and public land and property during construction.
 The project has established close coordination with the residents of the area to minimize construction related disturbances.
 Most of the roads/lanes in Biratnagar are in a poor state due to lack of periodic maintenance, and need improvement.
 The project has considered on design based on reinstatement, rehabilitation and upgrading of existing roads length 73.86 km., and 26.05 km. of road side drain.
 The Contractor has started construction work for upgrading the deteriorated such pavement surface and road side drain works in Kanchanbari, Chandanichowk, Bhatta chowk, Dudhfaram, and Tintoliya without interrupt and people disturbance so far.